cal-itp/data-infra/airflow/README.md

 ## Deploying to production
 All gcs assets are under the project `cal-itp-data-infra`.
 All assets should be using the `us-west-2` region.

+Currently, the project is automatically deploy to a cloud composer managed airflow service named `calitp-airflow-prod`.
+Cloud Composer excepts a GCS bucket full of DAGs, so we use Github Actions to automatically sync the `dags` folder to the production bucket and update the python dependencies in `requirements.txt`.
+There is a service user setup using Github Actions Secrets to handle auth.

+To view the prod webserver or logs, login to the cloud composer console.